‘This ain’t your mother’s marijuana,’ surgeon general says

 “This ain’t your mother’s marijuana,” Adams said.

-While many states have changed their marijuana laws, federal law still treats it as a controlled substance akin to opioids.
+“Marijuana use is a risk to the developing brain,” Adams said.
+“Over time there has been a change in attitudes about marijuana creating a false sense of security.”

+While the White House has made the opioid epidemic a top policy and political priority, marijuana previously had not gotten such high-level attention.

 Federal officials say they fear the trend toward legalization may make it more enticing for teenagers to try marijuana.
 It’s a commonly used drug among youths, they said, along with alcohol and e-cigarettes.
-No states allow legal marijuana use by teens.
+No states allow recreational marijuana use by teens.
+States with medical marijuana programs, Illinois among them, generally allow use by minors with consent from a legal guardian and certification from a doctor.

 Adams said that for teens it carries a risk of affecting brain development, which continues in the 20s.
 Frequent marijuana use by teenagers is associated with changes in parts of the brain that are involved with attention, memory, decision-making and motivation.

 Among pregnant women, marijuana is the most commonly used illicit drug, with about 7% reporting they had used it within the past month in a 2017 study.
+Some women use it to help with morning sickness.
 The American College of Obstetricians and Gynecologists and the American Academy of Pediatrics advise women not to use marijuana during pregnancy, and to discontinue the drug if they find out they are pregnant.